 CHIP Memory {

-This line defines a new chip called Memory.
-It wraps RAM, screen memory, and keyboard I/O into one unified interface.
+This defines a chip named “Memory”.
+It will serve as the interface to access RAM, screen memory, and keyboard memory.

 IN in[16], load, address[15];